Real and quaternionic second-order free cumulants and connections to matrix cumulants: Vertex cumulants

 \end{proposition} \begin{proof} This follows immediately from the hypotheses. \end{proof}

 The characterization of the surviving diagrams is more complicated than in the second-order case.
 Some examples of possible diagrams in the third-order case are shown in Figure~\ref{figure: third-order}.
 Such diagrams may have \(0\), \(1\), or \(2\) cycles of three elements (in Figure~\ref{figure: third-order}, first two diagrams, third diagram, and fourth diagram, respectively), while all other cycles must have exactly \(2\) elements.
-If all cycles have \(2\) elements, and there are two cycles of \(\gamma\) not connected directly by cycles of \(\pi\), then it is possible that the outside faces (in the sense of Lemma~\ref{lemma: technical}) of those cycles of \(\gamma\) are not the same cycles of \(\mathrm{Kr}_{\tau}\left(\pi\right)\) (as shown in the second diagram in Figure~\ref{figure: third-order}).
+If all cycles have \(2\) elements, and there are two cycles of \(\tau\) not connected directly by cycles of \(\pi\), then it is possible that the outside faces of those cycles of \(\tau\) are not the same cycles of \(\mathrm{Kr}_{\tau}\left(\pi\right)\) (as shown in the second diagram in Figure~\ref{figure: third-order}; see \cite{2020arXiv200309344R} for a more precise defnition of outside faces).

 The diagrams in Figure~\ref{figure: third-order} correspond, respectively, to terms:

 Higher-order diagrams are more complicated to characterize.
 In fourth-order diagrams, the permutation need not be connected (consider a pair of spoke diagrams in which the partition connects a spoke from each diagram).
 In fifth-order diagrams, it is possible for the permutation to have single-element cycles (consider a pair of spoke diagrams along with a noncrossing diagram on a single cycle whose two single-element cycles are connected by the partition to spokes in the two spoke diagrams).